w3f/staking-rewards-collector/README.md

 # What can it do?
 * Collect staking rewards for a given public address (either Polkadot or Kusama) for a user-specified time window.
 The tool calculates the sum of staking rewards within that period.
 * If the time window allows it (check below some requirements for "start" and "end" date), it also collects daily price data and the fiat value of a stake reward given that day's spot price.
-* If a meaningful income tax parameter is provided, it can estimate your tax burden.
+* If a meaningful income tax parameter is provided, it can help to estimate your potential tax burden.
 * If a meaningful initial investment (in DOT or KSM) is provided, it can calculate the annualized return rate (extrapolated from your time window to one year).
 * The output is stored in a "output.json" file.